Coach Gaspard Previews the Stephen F. Austin Series

 ALABAMA (2008-09) Gaspard came back to Alabama as an assistant coach and recruiting coordinator on July 9, 2007.
 He spent two years as the Crimson Tide top assistant coach and ace recruiter.
 Alabama went 72-49 over those two seasons and played in the 2009 NCAA Clemson Regional.
 The 2009 squad was one of the most potent offensive squads in the nation, as the Tide ranked among the nation’s top-25 teams in slugging percentage (7th), home runs (8th), doubles (12th), runs scored (18th), batting average (22nd), doubles per game (23rd) and total hits (25th).
 The 2009 Alabama team featured SEC Player of the Year Kent Matthes and a school record-tying five first team All-SEC selections.

-ALABAMA (2010-present) Through four seasons as the head coach at Alabama, Gaspard has led the Crimson Tide to a 133-115 (.536) overall record, while guiding the Tide to NCAA Regional appearances in 2010, 2011 and 2013.
-His 2010 squad was one win from earning the school's sixth College World Series appearance, after winning the NCAA Atlanta Regional before falling to Clemson, two games to one, in the Super Regional series.
-Gaspard's 42 wins in 2010 set a school record for wins by a first-year head coach, and he became the first coach in program history to lead his squad to a NCAA Super Regional finish in his first year.
+ALABAMA (2010-Present) Through five seasons as the head coach at Alabama, Gaspard has led the Crimson Tide to a 170-139 (.550) overall record, while guiding the Tide to NCAA Regional appearances in 2010, 2011, 2013 and 2014.
+His 2010 squad was one win from earning the school’s sixth College World Series appearance, after winning the NCAA Atlanta Regional before falling to Clemson, two games to one, in the Super Regional series.
+Gaspard’s 42 wins in 2010 set a school record for wins by a first-year head coach, and he became the first coach in program history to lead his squad to a NCAA Super Regional finish in his first year.
 Taylor Dugas earned 2010 first team All-America honors by Baseball America and four players earned All-SEC honors, as Dugas and shortstop Josh Rutledge were first-team honorees.
 Following the 2011 season, four Tide players were drafted, including Adam Morgan (3rd round), Dugas (8th), Nathan Kilcrease (30th) and Brock Bennett (33rd).
 Dugas also was an ABCA Gold Glove outfielder, an All-SEC Defensive Team selection, a second team All-SEC honoree and an ABCA All-South Region selection.
-Dugas wrapped up his career at Alabama as the school's all-time hits leader (334), while posting the most doubles (67) and triples (18) in program history.
+Dugas wrapped up his career at Alabama as the school’s all-time hits leader (334), while posting the most doubles (67) and triples (18) in program history.
 Gaspard inked one of the top recruiting classes in the country for the 2013 season, as the crop of 11 players (10 freshmen and one junior college transfer) was rated as the fourth-best recruiting class by Baseball America and the 16th-best class by Collegiate Baseball.
 The No. 4 ranking is the highest-rated recruiting class in Alabama history.
-That recruiting class paid dividends early, as the 2013 squad finished the year with four freshmen in the starting lineup, plus one in the midweek rotation and one in the closer's role.
+That recruiting class paid dividends early, as the 2013 squad finished the year with four freshmen in the starting lineup, plus one in the midweek rotation and one in the closer’s role.
 The selections of Mikey White and Ray Castillo as Freshman All-Americans marked the second time Alabama had two Freshman All-Americans in the same season.
-The talented group of freshmen, along with Gaspard's other accumulated talent, earned a No. 2 seed to the 2013 NCAA Tallahassee Regional, the third NCAA Regional appearance for Gaspard and the 23rd for the University.
+The talented group of freshmen, along with Gaspard’s other accumulated talent, earned a No. 2 seed to the 2013 NCAA Tallahassee Regional, the third NCAA Regional appearance for Gaspard and the 23rd for the University.
 White also earned second team All-SEC honors at shortstop, while Castillo and Kyle Overstreet were SEC All-Freshman Team selections.
 Overstreet also was named the Division I ABCA Rawlings Gold Glove Award winner at second base.
+Gaspard’s 2014 team advanced to the championship game of the NCAA Tallahassee Regional, marking the fourth postseason berth in his five-year tenure.
+Four Tide players were selected to the All-Regional team, including Austen Smith, White, Chance Vincent and Ben Moore.
+His pitching staff excelled in 2014, as Justin Kamplain, Jay Shaw, and Geoffrey Bramblett combined to throw Alabama’s first nine-inning no-hitter since 1942 on March 8 versus Mississippi State.
+Thanks to his meager 2.15 ERA AND .226 average against, closer Thomas Burrows was named a freshman All-American by both the NCBA and Collegiate Baseball.
+Following Burrows’ nomination, the Tide has had a freshman All-American in each of the past three years.
+Burrows was also selected as a freshman All-SEC honoree, while teammates Ben Moore and Wade Wass were selected as second-team All-SEC members.